Louisiana German Coast Tricenntenial Tour 2021

 Rheinland-Pfalz (Palatinate) & Baden-Württemberg Villages

 Visit the chateau of Trifels dating back to the Middle Ages in Speyer, the ancient imperial city on the Rhein, and then tour the Cathedral which is the largest Roman edifice in Germany, and is a UNESCO world heritage site.
 The cathedral is known as the cathedral of emperors as 8 emperors are buried there.
-Afternoon will be to several villages as needed.
+The afternoon will be to several villages as needed.
 Pack up your suitcase, last night here!
-(Overnight in Baden-Baden)
+(Overnight in Baden Baden, Germany)

 [ACKERMANN - Rastatt] [FREDERIC - Rothenberg][HAYDEL - Neunkirchen][SCHANTZ, WIRTH - Hochhausen] [MARKS, HAUSER, EDINGER - Sinsheim][EDELMAYER, HIRTZEL, LAUTERMILCH, SCHNEIDER, STEINER - Reihen][ALTOFER, GEISSER, MULLER, ROMMEL / ROME, SCHNEIDER, STEIGER, WEIDLER, ZIRCKEL - Kirchardt] [WESELE, WICHE - Stebbach] [TOUPS, BARTHE, EDINGER - Eppingen]

 Day 12 - Tuesday, September 21, 2021

 Early stop in Schwobsheim - home of the Waguespacks.
 Later, you will visit the famous Chateau of Haut-Kœnigsbourg in the morning.
 In the afternoon you will enjoy visits to the small villages of Riquewihr and Kaysersberg, which offers a WWII memorial for those who love history.
 (Overnight in Baden Baden, Germany